top of page

 Lyrics for "Heavy Dragoon" in Gilbert and Sullivan's Patience, referencing Trollope, 1881.

-Trollope plaque, Sydney (attributed).
+Anthony Trollope commemorative plaque, Sydney

-Blue plaque, Hadley Green home 1836-1838,
+Blue plaque, Hadley Green home, 1836-1838.

 Trollope obituary, Publishers' Circular (attributed).